anthoneees/TicTacToe-AI/README.md

 # TicTacToe-AI
-This project is one that I worked on in my Object Oriented Programming class, it is a Tic Tac Toe program that allows you to play against someone else or to play against an AI the AI using a min max algorithm to find the best possible move it could take meaning it is impossible to beat It works by giving the player every option they can take and having them enter an index as to what move should be made The code is written fully in
+This project is one that I worked on in my Object Oriented Programming class, it is a Tic Tac Toe program that allows you to play against someone else or to play against an AI. the AI is using a min max algorithm to find the best possible move it could take meaning it is impossible to beat.
+It works by giving the player every option they can take and having them enter an index as to what move should be made.
+The code is written fully in Java.
 The AI game is run by executing the VSComputer file and the Player game is run by executing the PVPGame file After downloading the project compile VSComputer and PVPGame and then run them Below is a video of the game being played on a terminal: